Hussien0Mahmoud/Log_File_Analyzer/Prompts.md

 ## 🧩 Task 2: Log File Analyzer

 ### 📝 Initial Prompt
-I asked ChatGPT to help me build a **Python script** that can analyze web server log files and generate a clear summary report.
+Build a **Python script** that can analyze web server log files and generate a clear summary report.

 The script should:
 - Read and parse log files